-The Australian Curriculum, Assessment and Reporting Authority (ACARA) is addressing these issues in the revision of the ICT curriculum for K-12 which is due out late 2013 and with which ACDICT has been consulted.
+The Australian Curriculum, Assessment and Reporting Authority (ACARA) is addressing these issues in the revision of the ICT curriculum for K-12 about which ACDICT has been consulted and which has been made available to teachers while it awaits ministerial endorsement in 2014 . .

 ICT represents a number of subjects in their own right and is an essential part of many disciplines including health, science, engineering and business, in that computational thinking is necessary to solve discipline challenges and find innovative solutions to today's problems.
 Just as the secondary mathematics and science teachers could benefit from improved pre-service professional development (Office for Learning and Teaching [OLT], 2013), so could the teachers of ICT.
 Most secondary school teachers are not up to date with the technologies or computational thinking necessary to help students with ICT innovations and to have computation thinking embedded in all disciplines.
-ACDICT can help with the development of these skills by stronger liaison with the training of teachers by universities and with greater involvement in student and industry projects.
+ACDICT can help with the development of these skills by stronger liaison with the training of teachers by universities, mentorships and with greater involvement in student and industry projects.